 What Are the Signs I Need Furnace Repair?

-Recognizing the warning signs of a failing furnace can help you prevent a complete breakdown and ensure your home stays warm.
-Look out for these indicators that your furnace needs professional attention.
+Recognizing warning signs early can prevent a complete breakdown and keep your home warm when temperatures drop.
+Watch for these indicators that your furnace needs professional attention:

-- Strange Noises: A healthy furnace should be quiet as a whisper.
-Banging, squealing, or rattling sounds indicate mechanical distress, such as a loose belt or failing motor.
+- Strange Noises: A reliable furnace should operate quietly.
+Banging, squealing, or rattling sounds indicate mechanical distress—such as a loose belt, a failing motor, or debris in the system.

-- Unusual Odors: A faint scent of dust is normal when you first turn the heat on, but persistent burning smells or strong gas odors ("rotten eggs") are emergencies.
-Turn off the unit and call a professional immediately.
+- Unusual Odors: A brief dusty smell when you first turn the heat on each season is normal.
+However, persistent burning smells or strong gas odors (similar to rotten eggs) are emergencies.
+Turn off the unit immediately and call a professional.

-- Inconsistent Heating Performance: If some rooms are warm while others are cold, or if the furnace struggles to maintain a consistent temperature, you may have a faulty thermostat, clogged filters, or a problem within the furnace itself.
+- Inconsistent Heating Performance: If some rooms are warm while others are cold, or if the furnace struggles to maintain a consistent temperature, you may have a faulty thermostat, clogged filters, or a failing internal component.

-- Increased Heating Bills: A sudden, unexplained spike in your heating bills often indicates your furnace is losing efficiency.
-A malfunctioning system consumes more energy to produce the same amount of heat, driving up your heating costs.
+- Increased Heating Bills: An unexplained spike in your heating bills often signals a loss in system efficiency.
+A malfunctioning furnace consumes more energy to produce the same amount of heat, steadily driving up costs.

 How Much Does Furnace Repair Cost?